Skip to main content

 What else should I know about egg freezing?

-You now know how much egg freezing costs and what the treatment includes.
-Below are four other factors to take into consideration as you make this important decision:
+You now have a better idea of how much egg freezing costs.
+Below are three more factors to take into consideration as you consider your options:

 Ready to take the next step?

-Now that you know all the facts about egg freezing costs, take some time to consider your next steps.
-Do you have more questions you'd like to discuss with a fertility specialist?
 Perhaps you'd like to get a head start by calling your insurance company or HR department to see if egg freezing is covered.
-Maybe you just need to take a few days to mull it all over.
+Or maybe you just need to take a few days to mull it all over.

 Get in touch with us today to learn more about egg freezing costs and how to get started on your fertility preservation journey.
 Our team is happy to answer your questions and provide resources to help guide you as you make decisions about fertility and family building.